 These are substances found in plants that are thought by many to have a positive effect on our health potentially through an anti-inflammatory role.
 They include phenolic acids, polyphenols, and phytosterol compounds.
 While it’s not fully known how much phytochemicals themselves are contributing to health, diets high in plant-based products have substantial support for being really good for us (11).

-How to Reduce Inflammation in the Body
+How to Reduce Inflammation in the Body with Diet and Lifestyle

 There is not yet a quick fix to solving all inappropriate inflammation in our bodies.
 The way chronic inflammation affects different diseases probably varies tremendously.
 This makes treating this variable and poorly defined condition even more challenging.